tldr-pages/tldr/pages/common/vzdump.md

 > Backup Utility for virtual machines and containers.
 > More information: <https://pve.proxmox.com/pve-docs/vzdump.1.html>.

-- Dump a guest virtual machine into default dump directory (usually `/var/lib/vz/dump/`), no snapshot:
+- Dump a guest virtual machine into the default dump directory (usually `/var/lib/vz/dump/`), excluding snapshots:

 `vzdump {{vm_id}}`

-- Backup guest 101, 102, and 103:
+- Backup guest virtual machine with id 101, 102, and 103:

 `vzdump {{101 102 103}}`

-- Dump a guest virtual machine using specific mode:
+- Dump a guest virtual machine using a specific mode:

 `vzdump {{vm_id}} --mode {{suspend|snapshot}}`

-- Backup all guest systems and send notification mails to root and admin:
+- Backup all guest systems and send an notification email to the root and admin users:

 `vzdump --all --mode {{suspend}} --mailto {{root}} --mailto {{admin}}`

-- Use snapshot mode (no downtime) and non-default dump directory:
+- Use snapshot mode (no downtime required) and a non-default dump directory:

 `vzdump {{vm_id}} --dumpdir {{path/to/directory}} --mode snapshot`